VenturaNotes/Knowledge/- Topics/eye.md

 - https://www.emedicinehealth.com/anatomy_of_the_eye/article_em.htm
 	- Gross anatomy of the eye, from emedicine
 ## Source[^3]
 - $n$.
-The organ of vision in animals, each of the human eyeballs being protected by an upper and a lower eyelid and rotating within its bony orbit under the control of four rectus muscles and two oblique muscles, its structure allowing light to enter through the transparent external cornea and to pass through the aqueous humour, the dark central adjustable pupil in the iris, the crystalline lens, and the vitreous humour, to be projected on to the retina where light-sensitive photoreceptors specialized to convert the light into nerve impulses transmit visual information along the optic nerve via the lateral geniculate nuclei to the visual cortex (see illustration).
+The organ of vision in animals, each of the human eyeballs being protected by an upper and a lower eyelid and rotating within its bony orbit under the control of four rectus muscles and two oblique muscles, its structure allowing light to enter through the transparent external cornea and to pass through the aqueous humor, the dark central adjustable pupil in the iris, the crystalline lens, and the vitreous humor, to be projected on to the retina where light-sensitive photoreceptors specialized to convert the light into nerve impulses transmit visual information along the optic nerve via the lateral geniculate nuclei to the visual cortex (see illustration).
 Compare COMPOUND EYE, OMMATIDIUM.
 - ![[Screenshot 2025-09-09 at 5.15.35 PM.png]]
 	- Eye.
 Main structures of the vertebrate eye.
 		- #comment Description in biology oxford reference source